rwijtvliet/belvys/README.rst

 Publishing
 ----------

-To publish the current state of ``master``, run the ``publish.sh`` script.
-It will create a tag from the version number, which triggers the publish action on github.
-(The version number must be unequal to a previous tag, which is automatically true if the development is only done in feature branches, and every feature branche increases the version number. )
+To publish the current state of ``master``, run the ``create_tag.sh`` script.
+It will create a tag from the version number and push it to github.
+(The version number must be unequal to a previous tag, which is automatically true if the development is only done in feature branches, and every feature branch increases the version number.)
+On github, a release can be drafted from the tag.

 Disclaimer